Find out how we raise money to enable us to continue to offer this valuable service.Find out more

-The charity is completely reliant on fund raising to survive.
-Every penny donated is spent on the running, maintenance and promotion of M.V.Freedom.
-We are currently raising funds for a new boat.
+Our charity is completely reliant on fund raising to survive.
+Every penny donated is spent on the safety, encouragement, enjoyment and empowerment of our passengers, plus the inevitable maintenance costs of running M.V.Freedom.
+We have no paid staff!